Edinburgh International Festival

 A new Director of Finance and Commercial, Susan McIntosh, joined just before lockdown and was keen to move the organisation on from Sage 200, its legacy finance system.

 “Sage 200 is so inflexible and cumbersome to use.
 We wanted to change to something where the reporting could be so much more customisable and flexible and easy to use.
-And we wanted better project reporting around our productions, to try and report on costs a bit better.” says Andrew Brownlie, Head of Finance
+And we wanted better project reporting around our productions, to try and report on costs a bit better.” says Andrew Brownlie, Head of Finance.

 The team looked at all the high-profile products, including NetSuite (“too complex and very expensive”), Dynamics, Intacct (both also “quite expensive” with functionality that didn’t impress), and Access before deciding upon iplicit.